BAJAJ FINSERV DIRECT LIMITED

 Nifty futures trading involves complexity, leverage, and exposure to market volatility.
 Beginners typically review how these factors work and the associated risks before participating.

-You can find live data on the NSE website and most broker platforms.
+You may find live data on the NSE website and most broker platforms.

 The margin requirement for 1 lot of Nifty 50 futures is usually 10–15% of the contract value, depending on market conditions and broker policies.